darmar-lt/qcontainers/README.md

 ## Documentation

-There is no separate documentation available currently.
-However, the library has rather extensive test-cases from which users can learn how to use the library.
+An introduction tutorial can be found in docs folder.
+Also, the library has rather extensive test-cases from which users can learn how to use the library.

 ## Contribution